anonymousauthor42/anonymousauthor/README.md

 rbibm task=lotka_volterra model=maf_pyro defense=l2pgdTrades_rKL
 ```

 The default for multirun is slurm-submitit, which settings are likely incompatible with your system.
 Thus one could switch to the local launcher.
+Full dataset is not contained due to memory limitations in repos.